deanblackborough/transmute-coffee/README.md

 #### Costs to Expect API

-The open RESTful API for costs to expect, the website will consume the data, the iOS app and Web App are initially for entering data.
+The open RESTful API for the Costs to Expect service.

+#### Costs to Expect Website

+Costs to Expect is a long-term project; my wife and I are tracking the expenses to raise our children to adulthood, 18.

 #### Costs to Expect Web app